chenyangfinance/FinanceJournal/README.md

 # FinanceJournal

-I post the coding I used to crawl the journal websites for the paper abstracts.
+I post the coding I used to crawl the journal websites for academic papers' abstracts.

 ## Content.
 1. jae_test.py for Journal of Accounting and Economics